Where to Get Care

 - throat, eye, or ear symptoms such as pain, itching, redness, or discharge

-- urinary symptoms such as frequency, urgency, and pain/burning with urination or symptoms of and/or exposure to a sexually transmitted infection
+- urinary symptoms as frequency, urgency, and pain/burning with urination or symptoms of and/or exposure to a sexually transmitted infection

 |